Csuckslol/Dev-Stealer/README.md

 # Dev-Stealer
-A simple Cookie logger and Wifi password stealer All with nice `embeds`!
+A all in one info logger!

+includes discord token stealing!

-More updates will be realased soon as possible.
+More updates will be out as  soon as possible.

 We will add Token grabbers and password stealers.

-Made by:21susalt#1700
+Made by:justarandomskid

 Disclaimer: